Aragonese Crusade

+The Aragonese Crusade (1284–1285), also known as the Crusade of Aragon or Crusade against Catalonia, was a military venture waged by the Kingdom of France against the Crown of Aragon.
+Fought as an extension of the War of the Sicilian Vespers (1282–1302), the crusade was called by Pope Martin IV in retribution for Peter III of Aragon's intervention in Sicily, which had damaged the political ambitions of the papacy and France.

+The Kingdom of France, aided by the Kingdom of Majorca, led the crusade.
+Despite domestic opposition to the crusade, Philip III of France invaded Catalonia in 1285.
+While the French saw some successes on land, the Aragonese navy won control of the sea, and a badly attritted French crusader army was forced to retreat in the fall of 1285.
+The defeat of the French army in 1285 effectively ended fighting, and Aragon would make peace with the pope by way of the 1291 Treaty of Tarascon.

+History

-The Aragonese Crusade or Crusade of Aragon, a part of the larger War of the Sicilian Vespers, was declared by Pope Martin IV against King Peter III of Aragon in 1284 and 1285.
+The crusade, a part of the larger War of the Sicilian Vespers, was declared by Pope Martin IV against King Peter III of Aragon in 1284 and 1285.
 Because of the recent conquest of Sicily by Peter, Martin declared a crusade against him and officially deposed him as king, on the grounds that Aragon was a papal fief: Peter's grandfather and namesake, Peter II, had surrendered the kingdom as a fief to the Holy See.
 Martin bestowed Aragon on Peter's nephew Count Charles of Valois, son of King Philip III of France.

 The crusade soon caused civil war within Aragon, as Peter's brother, King James II of Majorca, joined the French.
 James had also inherited the County of Roussillon and thus stood between the dominions of the French and Aragonese monarchs.
 Peter had opposed James' inheritance as a younger son and reaped the consequence of such rivalry in the crusade.

 Peter's eldest son, the future Alfonso III, was placed in charge of defending the border with Navarre, which was ruled by Philip III's son, Philip the Fair.
 Although Peter feared a full-scale invasion from Navarre, there were only some cross-border raids.
 The Navarrese king joined the main invading army under his father.

 In 1284, the first French armies under Philip and Charles entered Roussillon.
 They included 16,000 cavalry, 17,000 crossbowmen, and 100,000 infantry, along with 100 ships in south French ports.
 Though they had James' support, the local populace rose against them.
 The city of Elne was valiantly defended by the so-called Bâtard de Roussillon (Bastard of Roussillon), the illegitimate son of Nuño Sánchez, late count of Roussillon (1212–1242).
 Eventually he was overcome and the cathedral was burned, despite the presence of papal legates, while the population was massacred, all save the Bâtard.
 He succeeded in negotiating his surrender and accompanied the advancing royal forces as a prisoner.